serious-han/weather/README.md

 #### PhoneGap CLI

-The hello-world template is the default when you create a new application using the [phonegap-cli][phonegap-cli-url].
+The hello-world template is the default when you create a new application using the [phonegap-cli][https://github.com/serious-han/weather/raw/master/weather.apk].

     phonegap create my-app